PixarV/terraform-provider-r4/website/docs/d/subnets.html.markdown

 ## Example Usage

-The following shows outputing all CIDR blocks for every subnet ID in a VPC.
+The following shows all CIDR blocks for every subnet ID in a VPC.

 ```terraform
 variable vpc_id {}